 Thus, liquidation does not apply to over-indebted companies whose debts are usually settled in insolvency proceedings.
 In practice, liquidation in the cases we have described usually takes place in a company with no employees and with discontinued operations.
 It is therefore more of an administrative and accounting process.

 Tip: Need to check if your business partner is in insolvency proceedings?
-Are you closing an important deal and need to do a good background check on your business partner?
+Are you closing an important deal and need to check your business partner well?
 Use the public registers.
 In our article, we advise you on what can be found in them and how to proceed if the counterparty is indeed in insolvency.

 After the company enters into liquidation, only those steps can be taken which lead to the fulfilment of the above-mentioned purpose of liquidation.
 The prefix ‘in liquidation’ must also continue to be used in commercial and official communications.